cmcghan/vagrant-fmr2016/README.md

 # vagrant-fmr2016
-Vagrantfile for setting up a VM for the fmr2016 challenge (includes installation scripts) -- see fmrchallenge/fmrbenchmark on github
+Vagrantfile for setting up a VM for the fmr2016 challenge (includes installation scripts) -- see [github.com/fmrchallenge/fmrbenchmark](https://github.com/fmrchallenge/fmrbenchmark)

 Installation